mokny/moon/README.md

 ```
 {{% template www/testtemplate.html %}}
 ```
 This will be replaced with the contents of the file testtemplate.html.
+Attention: This is always relative to your project directory!

 ## Func Example
 ### Python part: